Union Pacific's EMD F-Units

 One very apparent feature of units that were transferred to the OSL was the large snowplow that was applied to at least 12 units (11 F3s and one F7), plus another with a smaller pilot plow.
-Included in that list are:

 (*) denotes photo confirmation

 In addition to photos in private collections, the above list was gleaned from Dick Winegar's cab units book.
-A photo of UP 1438 taken in service on Sherman Hill in November 1949, and another of 1414 taken in July 1950 at Summit, Calif., may be the earliest photos of a snowplow equipped F3 units.
+A photo of UP 1438 taken in service on Sherman Hill in November 1949, and another of 1414 taken in July 1950 at Summit, California, may be the earliest photos of a snowplow equipped F3 units.